 So the companies appoint a distributor who can distribute the various medicines to the retailer who in turn sells them to customers.
 Similarly, there are various distributors for washing machines, televisions, and other white and brown goods who distribute products to retailers – small retailers or modern retailers.

 There might be vegetable and perishable goods distributors as well.
 These distributors might visit from town to town and deposit a bulk of the material with the local wholesaler who will later sell it forward to other retailers.
 In this case, too, the cost of distribution from distributor to wholesaler has to be borne by the distributor.

 Transportation is a major cost for any distributor and hence, the distributor considers the cost of transportation in his profitability analysis.
 Alternatively, a distributor might try to club together various deliveries to the same place so that the cost is lesser for deliveries and transportation.

-So if a retailer picks more Micromax unit from the Micromax distributor, he is likely to sell the Micromax brand more then Samsung to the end customer.
-For this to happen, the distributor has to give promotional support to the retailer or push for more sales so that ultimately the retailer sells more unit to the end customer.
+So if a retailer picks more Micromax units from the Micromax distributor, he is likely to sell the Micromax brand more than Samsung to the end customer.
+For this to happen, the distributor has to give promotional support to the retailer or push for more sales so that ultimately the retailer sells more units to the end customer.

 If the secondary sale is happening (sale from retailer to customer), the primary sale (sale from distributor to retailer) will happen automatically.
-A good distributor concentrates on secondary sale and not primary sale.
+A good distributor concentrates on secondary sales and not primary sales.

 A distributor is also supposed to stock products in bulk but he can anytime order smaller quantities from the company from time to time to distribute forward.
-Generally distributors are not expected to have as big warehouses as wholesalers because it is the work of the distributor to distribute and not to warehouse.
-Distributors use the storing capacity of retailers below them or wholesalers below them to stock the material.
+Generally, distributors are not expected to have as big warehouses as wholesalers because it is the work of the distributor to distribute and not to the warehouse.
+Distributors use the storage capacity of retailers below them or wholesalers below them to stock the material.